 The Company's aim is to achieve an appropriate balance between risk and return and minimise potential adverse effects on the Company's financial performance.
 The Company defines risk as the possibility of losses or profits foregone, which may be caused by internal or external factors.

-The risks arising from financial instruments to which the Company is exposed are financial risks, which include credit risk, liquidity risk, and interest rate risk.
+The risks arising from financial instruments to which the Company is exposed are credit risk, market risk and liquidity risk.

-20.3 MARKET RISK
+23.3 MARKET RISK